 - Decrease in total volume.
 Do not attempt to lift the same volume of weights as you would if your goal was to develop your muscles.

-Because you want to achieve a lean and healthy look and not a buff, professional weightlifter one, you need to eat fewer carbohydrates (see section on Proper Nutrition below).
+Because you want to achieve a lean and healthy look and not a buff, professional weightlifter one, you need to eat fewer carbohydrates.

 This means that you will not have as much energy as you need to perform heavy-duty weight lifting, and forcing yourself to do so will only cause over-fatigue or injury.